udplabs/okta-kotter/README.md

   \- product-image-2.png
 ```

-- `bg.jpg`:  A background image for the home page; use either a customer-specific image or a royalty image e.g. from [pexels.com](https://www.pexels.com/).
+- `bg.jpg`:  A background image for the home page; use either a customer-specific image or a royalty-free image e.g. from [pexels.com](https://www.pexels.com/).
  - `icon-square.png`: A small square icon that will be displayed in the upper left corner of the nav bar, and possibly elsewhere.
 - `logo.png`: A small horizontal logo, similar to what you'd see in the upper left of an Okta end user dashboard.
 - `config.json`: Configuration details of your theme, including the name/label of the "product" or "service" that is being offered.
 If the configuration has `img-items` set to `true`, then the app will expect some custom images in the `img-items` directory of your theme corresopnding to the products/services in `data.json`.
 Otherwise `data.json` can reference the stock images found in `okta_multidemo/static/img/items`.
 Here's an example from the `books` theme: